 You will need to think about paying tax on the money your business makes from day one.
 Although you won’t be charged this straight away, your profit may be taxable.
 Put some money aside straight away so that when you do receive your first tax bill, you know where the money is going to come from to pay for it.
 Your accountant or business advisor will be able to advise you on this.

 Review your finances on a regular basis as you may find that these differ from what you anticipated as you started out.
 Many businesses have high and low seasons too, so bear this in mind when considering your needs and finances.
+Also, you will want to review the business name you choose since it alone might ruin your startup without you even realizing it.

 Follow these guidelines for your finances and you will be successful in your first year of business and beyond.